Wednesday, April 8, 2020

 The two agreed to meet again at “some indefinite future date,” but they would not write to each other or consider themselves “in no way bound.”
 Kira acknowledged that she did give Lulu “an uncousinly kiss.”

-It would be three years before Kira and Louis Ferdinand would again meet.
-Her own life would be beset with tragedy and sadness.
-In December 1935, Kira’s mother, who was already in poor health, was in Wurzburg to be with Mashka, who was expecting her fifth child.
-She gave birth to Mechtilde, on January 2, 1936.
+It would be three years before Kira and Louis Ferdinand would meet again.
+Her own life was beset with tragedy and sadness.
+In December 1935, Kira’s mother, who was already in poor health, was in Wurzburg to be with Mashka, who was expecting her fifth child, a daughter, Mechtilde, who was born on January 2, 1936.
 After Mashka had recovered from the birth, the family returned to Schloss Amorbach, the Leiningens’ family home, where Ducky’s further deteriorated.
-The day after Mechtilde’s baptism, Victoria Melita suffered a stroke.
-Kira arrived on February 5, only to find that her mother’s condition had worsened.
-Ducky was already unconscious when Kirill and Wladimir arrived a few days later.
-Grand Duchess Victoria Feodorovna died on March 2, 1936.
-She was 59-years-old.

 Embed from Getty Images